Positive-Thinking-Company/ptc-developer-manifest/docs/frontend/architecture.md

 ## State management

-Any app should have a shared state across the components/pages which is adapted to the size and complexity of the project.
+Any app should have a shared state across the components/pages which is adapted to the size and complexity of the project.<br>
-It can be a simple hand-made class if the project is very small and don't interact with an API, or an existing library (ngrx, redux, vuex, pinia...).
+It can be a simple hand-made class if the project is very small and doesn't interact with an API, or an existing library (ngrx, redux, vuex, pinia...).

 It is better if the store is divided by functional sub-stores, just like the functional modules :